imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <h3>Time-series classification</h3>
 ---
 <br>
 Before unleashing the AutoML, the time-series variables can be classified into a few characters based on their properties.
 Time-series clustering is a paradigm with ample scope for application of sophisticated algorithms.
-But the grounded approach presented in Croston et al (2002) is practical in a lot of situations, runs in a flash and comprehensible for business leaders.
+But the grounded approach presented in Croston et al (2004) is practical in a lot of situations, runs in a flash and comprehensible for business leaders.
 Let's fire up the hardware during model training, shall we?

-Croston et al (2002) classifies the time-series variables based on their intermittency and variance.
+<a href="https://www.researchgate.net/profile/Rob-Hyndman/publication/222105798_A_note_on_the_categorization_of_demand_patterns/links/53eb3d2c0cf28f342f452219/A-note-on-the-categorization-of-demand-patterns.pdf">Croston et al (2004)</a> classifies the time-series variables based on their intermittency and variance.
 The metrics to quantify intermittency and variance are:
 * <text style="color: #606060;">Average demand interval (ADI)</text>
 * <text style="color: #606060;">Coefficient of Variation squared (CV<sup>2</sup>)</text>